Petr Pavlensky: Invasion of privacy

 In February 2020, Benjamin Griveaux, a former government minister, lodged a legal complaint following the release of videos of him performing a sex act on himself.
-Petr Pavlensky and his girlfriend are suspected of invasion of privacy and “broadcasting images of a sexual nature without the permission of the person involved”.
-Pavlensky allegedly admitted to releasing the video on his website, saying he wanted to expose the minister's “hypocrisy”.
-Pavlenski was arrested on 14 February 2020 for stabbing two people in a Paris flat during a New Year's Eve party.
-The police were looking for him since then.
+Petr Pavlensky and his girlfriend were accused of invasion of privacy and “broadcasting images of a sexual nature without the permission of the person involved”.
+Pavlensky allegedly admitted to releasing the video on his website as part of his Pornopolitics event, saying he wanted to expose the minister's “hypocrisy”.
+Pavlensky was also arrested on 14 February 2020 for allegedly stabbing two people in a Paris flat during a New Year's Eve party, an allegation which he denies; the case continues.

 Intimate partner violence allegation

 In November 2020 Pavlensky’s ex-partner Oksana Shalygina released a book and gave an interview to the website Wonderzine.
 She recounted experiencing severe physical abuse and sexual violence from Pavlensky.
-Pavlensky's partner, Alexandra De Taddeo, declared that she read those allegations "with utter bewilderment...
-Pyotr never showed disrespect to his ex-girlfriend and never even said a bad word about her" and that, in her own experience, "Pavlensky never ever resorted to violence".

-In 2022, Pavlensky declared that Shalygina's "book was built on lies, interpretations and understatements...
-But I do not want to comment on this situation in more detail, so as not to violate the author's intention of Shalygina".
+In 2022, Pavlensky declared that Shalygina's book "was built on lies, interpretations and understatements ...
+But I do not want to comment on this situation in more detail, so as not to violate Shalygina's intention as an author".

+Knife-wielding incident

+Pavlensky is also accused of stabbing two people at a private party at his lawyer's home on 31 December 2019, which he denies.
+Wanted by French police for over five weeks, he was arrested in Paris on 15 February 2020.

+On 29 August 2024, a trial was held for the knife-wielding incident.
+According to journalists from the newspapers Le Parisien and Le Point, Pavlensky explained his legal problems in France to the court by saying that he came to the country in 2017 because he admired the Marquis de Sade and considered him the most distinguished Frenchman in the world.
+However, he believes that the French do not like Sade and therefore do not like him.
+The decision was postponed until October 3, 2024: Pavlensky was found guilty and sentenced to one year in prison, an electronic bracelet, and a five-year ban on carrying weapons.